 That’s it!
 Wash your Layla Weighted Blanket as often as you’d like so it always smells so fresh and so clean when you crawl into bed.
 Did we mention the Layla Weighted Blanket has one soft, cotton side and another plush, minky side?
 Take your pick!
 The 100% glass beads are quiet as a mouse, too, so you won’t wake your partner up every time you roll over.

-Once you’ve fallen in love with our blanket, why not try the rest of the Layla Sleep system?
-From our two-sided copper mattress to our memory foam topper and soft bamboo sheets, we have everything you need to earn a good night’s sleep.
+Once you’ve fallen in love with our blanket, why not try the rest of the Layla Sleep system to combat excessive daytime sleepiness by helping you get the quality sleep you deserve?
+From our two-sided copper mattresses to our memory foam topper and soft bamboo sheets, we have everything you need to earn a good night’s sleep.
 And when you sleep better, you live better.